project-feynman/v2/CONTRIBUTING.md

 # Feature Roadmap

-Feynman is a place where students learn rapidly while becoming powerful and articulate thinkers.

-The core feature of Feyman is the "chain reaction system".
-In the Open Beta Launch on September 1st, there must be:
+Fullstack:
+  - Offline push notifications (Progressive Web Application)
+  - Responsive UI
+  - Speed optimizations

+Specialist:
+The core features are the interactive whiteboard and the chain reaction system.
+They are rabbit holes all by themselves

+  - Whiteboard:
+    1. A way to systematically store top explanations for the next generation of students
+    2. Support for interactive white boards/image and video uploads in the online chat page
+    3. Support common reusable diagrams for differen topics

+  - Chain reaction(CHAINREACTION.md)
     1. A system to match students in real life
     2. A system to match initiate and manage the chain reaction
     3. A graphical interface to keep track of the growing complexity of the chain reaction

-4. Support for interactive white boards/image and video uploads in the online chat page

-5. A way to systematically store top explanations for the next generation of students

-To decide on what to work on, observe the discrepancies between the current website and the specification above.

-Here's a [detailed explanation](CHAINREACTION.md) on the actual implementation of the chain reaction:

 # Application Architecture